zonca/zonca.github.io-source/content/2014-02-13-python-on-gordon.md

     In [2]: rc = Client()
     In [3]: rc.ids

-You can stop the cluster (kill `ipcontroller` and `qdel` the PBS job) either by sending CTRL-c to `ipcluster` or running:
+You can stop the cluster (kills `ipcontroller` and runs `qdel` on the PBS job) either by sending CTRL-c to `ipcluster` or running:

-    ipcluster stop
+    ipcluster stop # from bash console

 ### Submit jobs to IPython parallel